Have you ever wondered what a truly energy efficient home looks like?

 For houses that are located in more sunny climates, many energy efficient homes make use of solar panels which capture the sun’s rays and turns them into store powered with the help of photovoltaic solar panels.
 This allows the homeowner to not only spend less on energy bills but also reduces their carbon footprint because they aren’t relying on the power plants to generate power.

 Electrical appliances can be a large power draw on the environment and to maximize the efficiency houses built with ENERGY RATING rated appliances reduce power consumption by up to 50% if not more.
-These are everyday appliances such as the dishwasher, refrigerator, washer and dryer with energy and waste conservation in mind.
+These are everyday appliances such as the air conditioner, dishwasher, refrigerator, washer and dryer and television designed with energy and waste conservation in mind.
 To further maximize the energy saving potential home automated systems are put in place such as a “smart thermostat” that will learn your cooling and heating habits and begin to program itself.
 This helps ensure that the house isn’t being cooled or heated while no one is home and wasting electricity.
 All of which can be conveniently controlled from your smartphone or device.

 Along with the smart thermostat are smart power strips which are specialized outlets that allow you to control devices with your smartphone but also allow you to shut down any other peripherals plugged into the same power strip.
 Since the smart strip can detect with the “main” device is shut off it kills power to the other electronic items preventing power drain from devices that aren’t off but are in standby mode.